mozilla/telemetry-batch-view/README.md

 The general workflow for telemetry-batch-view is:
 1. Make some local changes on your branch
-2. Optional - Test locally in [Airflow](https://www.github.com/mozilla/telemetry-airflow)
+2. Test locally in [Airflow](https://www.github.com/mozilla/telemetry-airflow), testing just the jobs that your code change touches.
-3. Optional - Include the `[auto-deploy]` tag in your commit message to skip staging
-4. Open PR, tag someone to review.
-Merge when approved
+3. Open PR, tag someone to review.
+Merge when approved, which will deploy the jar to production.
-5. Run the job in the [staging Airflow service](https://data-wtmo.stage.mozaws.net), and check the output manually
-6. When ready, create a Github release on your commit.
-This will push the changes to production automatically

 ### Local Development

 There are two possible workflows for hacking on telemetry-batch-view: you can either create a docker container for building the package and running tests, or import the project into IntelliJ's IDEA.

-To run the docker tests, just use the provided `Dockerfile` to build a container, then use the `run-sbt.sh` script to run tests inside it:

-    docker build -t telemetry-batch-view .
+To run sbt tests inside Docker, run:

+    # This will take 30+ minutes to run.
-    ./run-sbt.sh
+    ./run-sbt.sh test

+For more efficient iteration, just invoke `./run-sbt.sh` without arguments to open up a shell and then test only the class you're working on without invoking sbt startup time on each iteration:

+    sbt> testOnly *AddonsViewTest

 You may need to increase the amount of memory allocated to Docker for this to work, as some of the tests are very memory hungry at present.
 At least 4 gigabytes is recommended.

-You can also pass arguments to sbt (the scala build tool we use for running the tests) through the runtests.sh.
-For example, to run only the addon tests, try:

-    ./run-sbt.sh "testOnly com.mozilla.telemetry.AddonsViewTest"

 If you wish to import the project into IntelliJ IDEA, apply the following changes to `Preferences` -> `Languages & Frameworks` -> `Scala Compile Server`: